 - Suggestions of additional readings on CBL pedagogy and practice

-- Professional organizations relevant to community-based learning
+- Professional organizations relevant to community engaged teaching and scholarship

-- Information on Faculty Volunteer Opportunities in and around Worcester.
+- Information on Faculty Volunteer Opportunities in and around Worcester